Adrian Borland: Early solo career

-Around this time had also Borland begun working on music production; he produced albums by Felt, Into Paradise and Waiting Sound.
+Around this time, Borland had also begun working on music production; he produced albums by Felt, Into Paradise and Waiting Sound.

 Mid-1990s

 In 1994, Borland returned to the UK to record his third album, Beautiful Ammunition, at the Acton Survival Studios on Resolve Records.
 Whether because of meager investment or because of his desire to explore a more acoustic sound, the new album displayed a simpler format, largely devoid of any discernible concept: "Beautiful Ammunition" is very simply put together, only acoustic guitar, synthesiser and a few drum machines.
 Everything is very basic, which I like", Borland said later.
 One notable change from Brittle Heaven is presence of dark, introspective songs, particularly "Lonely Late Nighter" and "White Room", emphasised somewhat by the empty, lonely musical framework.
 This is not to say, however, that more confident tracks are banished from the album: "Reunited States of Love" and "Someone Will Love You Today" are perfect examples of this, and yet still exemplify in their tentativeness a decisive split from Brittle Heaven-era songs.
 Critical reception was as muted as always, and mixed where evident; Big Takeover complained that it was 'too light and airy', but vaguely appraised the work as 'finely honed and pleasant'.

 The following year, 1995, was to be an important year for Borland; not only was the album Cinematic written and released, but his work with Carlo van Putten, Claudia Uman, Florian Bratmann and David Maria Gramse in The White Rose Transmission came to fruition, with the side-project's self-titled debut appearing that year.
 They would continue to perform intermittently throughout the 1990s, Borland being a major contributor.